 That meant physically spacing out the most commonly used letters so they weren’t hit consecutively by the typist.
 However, in the digital age, spacing out the most common letters makes typing highly inefficient as fingers are forced to traverse the keyboard to reach the most frequently used keys.

 The Dvorak layout was developed and patented in 1936 by Dr. August Dvorak.
 Dr. Dvorak recognized only 32% of typing was done on the home row keys of a QWERTY keyboard.
 His objective was to create an alternate layout to reduce the finger movement associated with typing to increase speeds and decrease errors.
 With the Dvorak layout, 70% of typing is done on the home row.
+Less finger movement also means less strain which is a plus from an ergonomics standpoint.
 The Dvorak layout only shares two common letter positions with QWERTY, A and M, so it can be more challenging to master.

 The Colemak keyboard layout was developed much more recently but it is quickly attracting converts.
 Unlike Dr. Dvorak, who designed his layout from scratch, the developers of Colemak sought to take the existing QWERTY and make small improvements to address its weaknesses, while retaining some familiar key positions making it easier to learn.